adityadahal/Angular-Interview/README.md

 It is model-driven form(two way binding) where logic, validations are written in template of the Component.
 Complex form should not be made with template driven form.
 <p>ngModel is keypart of template driven form for two way data binding</p>

+### FormBuilder
+Formbuilder is a service that helps in easy way of creating instance of Formcontrol and FormGroup.
+It is a part of angular/form module.
+<p>It reduces the boilerplate code while building complex reactive form</p>